inBeat/inbeat-website/content/top-influencers/tiktok/architecture/_index.md

 ---
-title: Top 10 Architecture TikTok Influencers in 2023
+title: Top 10 Architecture TikTok Influencers In 2023
 description: >-
   Find top architecture TikTok influencers in 2023.
-Most popular hashtags: #architecture #fyp #design #foryou.
+Most popular hashtags: #art #architect #duet #architecture.
 platform: TikTok
-hits: 253
+hits: 232
-text_top: See the best TikTok accounts on inBeat.
+text_top: Discover the most popular TikTok profiles on inBeat.
-text_bottom: Our platform aggregates 253 TikTok influencers like this for you to pitch.
+text_bottom: Our search engine holds 232 TikTok influencers like this for you to work with.
 profiles:
   - username: "shoonya_8007"
     fullname: >-